In this article

 Peanuts is a strong allergen so you should avoid not only peanuts themselves peanuts-derived products such as peanut-containing butter and biscuits.

 Wheat is also a potent allergen that also causes eczema.
-Eczema sometimes associates with celiac disease and non-celiac gluten sensitivity.
+Eczema sometimes associates with coeliac disease and itchy skin and non-coeliac gluten sensitivity.
 A relatively easy way to eliminate wheat from the diet is to use food labeled “gluten-free.”

 The other potential eczema triggers include tomatoes, citrus fruits, spices such as cloves and cinnamon.